Curecanti National Recreation Area

 Dillon Pinnacles, Curecanti National Recreation Area

 Three reservoirs and surrounding lands make up this recreation area in western Colorado.
 It is a landscape of tradeoffs; natural and human made features exist together.
-Geologic wonders are abundant from the sagebrush scrublands to forests.
+Geologic wonders are abundant from the sagebrush shrublands to forests.
 Visitors can experience the park year-round on both land and water.

 Map showing location of park.